AdobeDocs/genstudio.en/help/user-guide/insights/experiences.md

 description: See an overview of customer engagement, budget, and expenditures for experiences and ad performance in Adobe GenStudio for Performance Marketers.
 feature: Insights, Experiences
 ---
 # Experiences overview

 The [!DNL Insights] _[!UICONTROL Experiences]_ view shows a list of ads and experiences for the connected channel ad account.

 The [!UICONTROL Experiences] table is organized using [!UICONTROL Ad names].
+Click the settings (cog) icon above the right side of the table to toggle the viewable columns.
 The filter (funnel) icon above the left side of the table opens the **[!UICONTROL Filter]** menu where you can select from the [!UICONTROL Account] and [!UICONTROL Campaign] lists to filter the ad names in the table.

 ![Experiences filter and table](../../assets/insights-experiences-filter.png)